Category: Court Process

 Who is to Blame?

 It is unclear who is responsible for these inaccurate (or false) entries.
 Even so, perhaps a more important query is the question of “why?”

 While the Judge Borris is trying to gleam these answers, defense attorneys must ask “how does this affect our clients?”
 Of course, those that have court case histories wonder “How does this impact me?”
 The answer is huge.
 It could affect everything about your record going forward.

 The Orange County court system relies on prior convictions.
 In addition, it relies on court records each and every day to paint a picture.
-Court records make rap sheets, provide critical records to the, the Department of Corrections, and inform prosecutors of how to charge a new case.
+Court records make rap sheets, provide critical records to the DMV, the Department of Corrections, and inform prosecutors of how to charge a new case.
 For example, in a Driving Under the Influence Case, whether someone has suffered a prior DUI will effect their driver’s license, jail sentence, and DA’s perspective of a case.

 Priors effect not only the perception of a defendant in general but also provide for mandatory increases in other offenses.
 For example, petty theft, domestic violence, stalking, violations of restraining orders have specific requirements for subsequent effects.
 If someone’s record reflects completed jail time (when it isn’t), they could be looking at more time!
 Consequently, we typically see the DA wanting to increase the punishment to teach a lesson to the offender.